0xZakk/slipbox/📑 Notes/🟨  Literature Notes/🟨 What types of nodes are in a blockchain?.md

 **Mining Node**

-Mining nodes are full nodes with the additional capability that they can [[🟨What is mining and how does it work? | mine new blocks]].
+Mining nodes are full nodes with the additional capability that they can [[🟨 What is mining and how does it work? | mine new blocks]].

 **Light Node**